- If You Believe an Incident of Sexual Assault, Domestic Violence, Dating Violence, or Stalking Has Occurred

 - The Formal Complaint process begins by filing a written complaint with ODR that describes allegation(s) of sexual and gender-based harassment.
 The Complainant is the person bringing the Complaint and the Respondent is the person against whom the Complaint is brought.

 - An Investigative Team reviews the allegations to determine whether they fall within the scope of the Policy.
+Based on the information gathered, the Investigative Team will determine whether the information, if true, would constitute a violation of the Policy such that an investigation is warranted or whether the information warrants an administrative closure.
 The Investigative Team consists of an ODR Investigator and, at the option of the Respondent’s School or unit, a Designee who is a representative of the School or unit and trained to assist in investigations.

-The Investigation: The Investigative Team reviews the evidence and conducts individual interviews with the Complainant, the Respondent, and other witnesses.
+The Investigation: The Investigative Team reviews the evidence and conducts individual interviews with the Complainant, the Respondent, and other witnesses identified by the respective parties.
 Both parties will have timely notice for all interviews.
 The Complainant and the Respondent will have an opportunity to respond to all information used by the Investigative Team in reaching a conclusion.

 Personal Advisors: Both parties may have an advisor of their choice .
 Personal advisors may view a redacted version of the complaint or other documents provided to the parties, offer feedback on their advisee’s written statements, and provide general advice.
 During interviews, personal advisors may not speak for their advisees, although they may ask to suspend the interviews briefly if they feel their advisees would benefit from a short break.
 An attorney may serve as a personal advisor.

-Final Report: The Investigative Team will make findings of fact and, based on those findings, decide whether it is more likely than not that there was a violation of the Policy.
-The Investigative Team will provide the Complainant and the Respondent with a draft report and an opportunity to submit written comments.
-The Investigative Team will then consider the comments before preparing a final report stating findings and conclusions.
-The final report will outline any recommended measures to be taken by the School or unit to eliminate any harassment, prevent its recurrence, and address its effects.
-Ordinarily, within six weeks after the Complaint is filed, the final report will be given to the Complainant, the Respondent, the School or unit Title IX Coordinator, and the appropriate officer in the School or unit.
+Final Report: At the conclusion of the investigation, the Investigative Team will make findings of fact, applying a preponderance of the evidence standard, and determine based on those findings of fact whether there was a violation of the Policy.
+The Investigative Team will provide the Complainant and the Respondent with a written draft of the findings of fact and analysis and will give both parties one week to submit a written response to the draft.
+The Investigative Team will consider any written responses before finalizing these sections of the report and the final section of the report, which will outline any recommended measures to be taken by the School to eliminate any harassment, prevent its recurrence, and address its effects.
+The investigation will be completed and the final report provided to the Complainant, the Respondent, the School Title IX Coordinator, and the appropriate officer in the School or unit, ordinarily within six weeks of receipt of the complaint.

 - Appellate Panel - The appeal will be considered by an impartial panel selected from a committee of faculty and senior administrators who have received appropriate training.
 Unless the Investigative Team’s findings or conclusions are changed through an appeal, the Investigative Team’s findings of fact and its decision as to whether a Policy violation occurred are final.